 Artist • Expat • Traveler

 Leaving the Netherlands was a breeze.
-Japan didn’t scare me, America didn’t intimidate and Canada is as easy-going as it gets.
-The thing that frightens me, is creating Art.
+Japan didn’t scare me, America didn’t intimidate, and Canada is as easy-going as it gets.
+The thing that frightens me most?
+Creating Art.

 For the longest time, I believed I was the master of my craft.
-I strode into my studio with the confidence to create bodies of work like Traveling the World and World on Washi.
+I strode into my studio with the confidence to create works like Traveling the World and World on Washi.
 In my bubble, I reigned supreme.

-Then, one day I realized that the spaces I thought I controlled were fortified by the perceived expectations of the people around me.
-Their silent influence spawned countless rules, suffocating the artist within.
+Then I realized that the spaces I thought I controlled were actually shaped by the silent expectations of those around me.
+Their influence had spawned countless rules, quietly suffocating the artist within.

 That’s when it hit me: I shouldn't be making the rules at all!

+Now, in Unbound, I pursue unapologetic expression, joy, and authenticity.
 I have been creating Art for over fifteen years, and right now my studio in Canada is the most thrilling and liberating place I know.
-Here, the Art decides the destination, where it leads I will follow—unafraid, unapologetic, and untethered.
+Here, the Art decides the destination, where it leads I will follow—fearless, untethered, and fully present.

 An old man once told me: “It’s dangerous to go alone!”
 So, will you join me on this quest?

-I’m on an ongoing quest to find my true self.
+I’m on an ongoing quest to find pure joy in self expression.

 1️⃣ I was born in Amsterdam